Crafting the Future of Beer with the Internet of Things

 Not only do bars save time, money and pain in counting and lifting kegs, they’re not losing money to unhappy customers who expect their favorite drafts to be in stock.
 With iKeg, customers get exactly what they want when they want it.
 And you know what that means: more loyal customers knowing generating more revenue in an optimized operation.

-SteadyServ has also release a product that shows patrons how much of their favorite brew is left with a digital sign that shares the live data.
+SteadyServ has also released a product that shows patrons how much of their favorite brew is left with a digital sign that shares the live data.